 Bus: The T9 bus departs from outside the main airport terminal every 30 minutes and takes approximately half an hour to travel to the city centre of Cardiff.
-This service is £5 one way on weekdays and free on weekends!
+This service costs approximately £5 one-way.

 From Bristol Airport

 Coach: The National Express coach company offers direct coaches from Bristol airport to Cardiff city centre up to 10 times a day.
-The trip takes approximately an hour and a half and costs about £13 for a one-way ticket.
+The trip takes approximately an hour and a half and costs between £9 – £18 (depending on the time of day) for a one-way ticket.
 Tickets can be booked in advance at their website.

 Train: Take the Airport Flyer Express Link service from Bristol Airport to Bristol Temple Meads Station.
 Trains from Bristol Temple Meads to Cardiff leave 1-2 times an hour and takes 50 minutes to travel to Cardiff Central Station.
 You can view timetables and purchase tickets at this website.
-A one way ticket costs £13.80
+A one-way ticket costs approximately £22.40.

 From London Heathrow

 Train: Take the Heathrow Express train service from London Heathrow to London Paddington railway station.
 Direct trains from London Paddington to Cardiff leave every hour and take approximately two hours.
-A one way ticket can cost around £120, but is cheaper when booked in advance.
+A one-way ticket can cost approximately £154.40, but is cheaper when booked in advance.

 Coach: National Express coaches run several services throughout the day travelling from London Heathrow to London Victoria Coach Station.
 From there you can change coach and travel direct to Cardiff city centre, with the journey taking approximately three hours.
 View timetables and book tickets here.
-A one way ticket costs around £25, but is cheaper when booked in advance.
+One-way ticket start from approximately £29.30, but is cheaper when booked in advance.

 From London Luton